“I am the vine, you are the branches. He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.” (John 15:5 NKJV)

 God said, “…Your fruit is found in Me.”
 (Hos.
 14:8 NKJV).

-Therefore, arise today and begin to receive, draw and appropriate grace upon grace from the fullness of Jesus Christ by diligently and constantly beholding the glory of the Lord Jesus Christ in the mirror of God’s Word and meditating on the gospel of the grace of our Lord Jesus Christ.
+Therefore, arise today and begin to receive, draw and appropriate grace upon grace from the fullness of Jesus Christ by diligently and constantly beholding the glory of the Lord Jesus Christ in the mirror of God’s Word and growing in the grace and knowledge of our Lord Jesus Christ.

 As you begin to do this, you will undoubtedly without any stress or strain be transformed into Christ’s likeness from glory to glory by the Spirit of God.